Overview

 - Tennessee Wine & Spirits Retailers Ass'n v.
 Thomas, 139 S. Ct.
 2449 (2019) (amicus brief for Center for Alcohol Policy in dormant Commerce Clause challenge to state alcohol laws)

 - Packingham v.
 North Carolina, 137 S. Ct.
-1730 (2017) (filed amicus brief for state and local government organizations defending constitutionality of law regulating sex offenders)
+1730 (2017) (amicus brief for state and local government organizations defending constitutionality of law regulating sex offenders)

 - Comptroller of Treasury of Md. v.
 Wynne, 135 S. Ct.
-1787 (2015) (on team that filed amicus brief for state and local government groups in case concerning power of government to tax income earned out of state)
+1787 (2015) (amicus brief for state and local government groups in case concerning power of government to tax income earned out of state)

 - Nat’l Labor Relations Bd. v.
 Noel Canning, 134 S. Ct.
 2550 (2014) (as Alabama Solicitor General) (lead counsel for Alabama and 17 other amicus States in U.S. Supreme Court merits case concerning constitutionality of President’s appointments to NLRB)